ConsenSysMesh/live-libs/README.md

 ## Setting up your environment

 You will need to be connected to an Ethereum network (testrpc, morden, mainnet, etc) when interacting with live-libs.
 Follow [these instructions](https://ethereum.gitbooks.io/frontier-guide/content/getting_a_client.html) to install an Ethereum node.
-The live-libs command line interface currently assumes that the Ethereum node's RPC interface is available via `localhost:8545`.
+The live-libs command line interface defaults to `http://localhost:8545` to reach the Ethereum node's RPC interface.
+You can override this with `--rpcurl https://example:8765`

 ## Getting a library's information